U.S. nuns push back against Vatican crackdown

-The largest organization of U.S. Catholic nuns on Friday rejected a Vatican assessment that they had fallen under the sway of radical feminism and needed to hand control of their group over to a trio of bishops.
+The largest organization of U.S. Catholic nuns on Friday rejected a Vatican assessment that it had fallen under the sway of radical feminism and needed to hand control of the group over to a trio of bishops.

 The nuns said the Vatican's report has "caused scandal and pain throughout the church community and created greater polarization."